Dark Energy Survey Year 1 Results: the lensing imprint of cosmic voids on the Cosmic Microwave Background: Simulated cross-correlation analyses

 In our DES Y1 analysis we wish to perform a template fitting algorithm using the simulated radial $\kappa$ profiles extracted from MICE stacking analyses.
 As a measure of the signal-to-noise (S/N) of simulated and observed signals given the measurement errors and their covariance, we aim to constrain an amplitude $A$ (and its error $\sigma_{\rm A}$) as a ratio of DES Y1 and MICE signals using the full profile up to $R/R_{v}=5$ in 16 radial bins.
 We expect $A=1$ if the DES Y1 and MICE $\Lambda$CDM results are in close agreement and we aim to test this hypothesis.
 In the DES Y1 analysis, we fix the shape of the stacked convergence profile to that calibrated from the MICE simulation.
 See e.g. \cite{Kovacs2019} for a similar analysis with DES voids.

-As detailed above, we estimate the covariance using 500 random rotations of the CMB lensing map with different noise realizations added to it.
+As detailed above, we estimate the covariance using 1000 different {\it Planck}-like noise simulations (that dominate the measurement errors), and we also add a randomly generated CMB lensing map with MICE-like power spectrum to estimate the full error.
 We then invert the covariance matrix and correct our estimates by multiplying with the Anderson-Hartlap factor $\alpha=(N_{\rm randoms}-N_{\rm bins}-2)/(N_{\rm randoms}-1)$ \citep{hartlap2007}.
-Given our measurement configuration, this serves as a small ($\approx3\%$) correction.
+Given our measurement configuration, this serves as a small ($\approx2\%$) correction.

 To constrain the $A$ amplitude, we then evaluate a statistic

 where $\kappa_{i}$ is the mean lensing signal in the radius bin $i$, and $C$ is the covariance matrix defined above.
 We perform such a ${\chi}^2$ minimization for all void catalogue versions and smoothing strategies using the corresponding data vectors and covariances.